dessn/abc/doc/index.rst

 Implementations
 ---------------

-Finally, for the toy model implementation, see :py:mod:`dessn.toy`
+Finally, for the toy model implementations, see :py:mod:`dessn.models`

 General